RISC-KC/basic_rv32s/guidelines/development_log.md

 ### [2025.05.12.]

-Come to think of it, I… didn’t actually add funct7 to the Exception Detector.
+Come to think of it, I... didn’t actually add funct7 to the Exception Detector.
 I updated the diagram, but I missed the actual Verilog change.
 I’ll do this and then merge.

-After that I’ll build RV32I46F… let’s do it right.
+After that I’ll build RV32I46F... let’s do it right.

 Turns out I misread the branch and just thought I hadn’t added funct7 to ED.
-Looking at the commit history, it was the very first thing I implemented… haha.
+Looking at the commit history, it was the very first thing I implemented... haha.

 I created the RV32I46F top module, and while declaring signals I noticed the Trap Controller’s reset signal is named rst.
 It shouldn’t be the odd one out, so I’ll spin up a new feat/trap_controller branch to fix it and then merge again.